Dental implants have three parts:

 Dental Implants at Henderson Oral Surgery & Dental Implant Center

 Dr. Steve Huang is an expert at planning treatments for dental implants.
 Our practice offers patients high-quality oral surgery treatments at competitive costs for the greater Las Vegas, Nevada, region.
 He can also extract problem teeth and replace them using dental implants.
-If you live in the Las Vegas, NV, area and are looking for a healthy, attractive, and permanent option to replace your missing or failing teeth, contact our office in Henderson, NV, today to find out if you are a candidate.
+If you live in the Las Vegas, NV, area and are looking for a healthy, attractive, and permanent option to replace your missing or failing teeth, contact our Green Valley and St Rose offices in Henderson, NV today by calling (702) 270-2999 to find out if you are a candidate.